 Meatball Sandwiches Recipe

-Some comfort foods just can’t be equaled.
-You can try to make something else that measures up, but it just won’t happen.
-At least not the way it should.
+Some comfort foods cannot be equaled.
+You can try to make something else that measures up, but it just won’t happen- at least not the way it should.

 A single Clean Eating Spaghetti Meatball Sandwich sits on a cutting board.
 There are three large meatballs between a whole grain bun.
 The top half of the bun has been set back a bit so you can see more of the meatballs.
 The meatballs are covered in marinara.

-These clean eating spaghetti meatball sandwiches are that one sandwich that hits the spot every time.
-Filling, hearty and downright delicious and they won’t even heat up your kitchen in this summer heat!
+These spaghetti meatball sandwiches are that one sandwich that hits the spot every time.
+Filling, hearty, and downright delicious, and they won’t even heat up your kitchen in this summer heat!

 More Sandwich Ideas